LucaMueller1/SurvHey/README.md

 # SurvHey Project

+Survey Creator featuring a React.js frontend and Spring Boot backend using a H2 embedded database.
 This repo includes both [survhey-frontend](https://github.com/LucaMueller1/SurvHey-FrontEnd) and [survhey-backend](https://github.com/LucaMueller1/SurvHey-BackEnd) as well as the docker-compose.yml

 # Run the entire SurvHey Project